2018 Pacific typhoon season: Tropical Storm Son-Tinh (Henry)

 An area of low-pressure strengthened into a tropical depression on July 15 to the northwest of Manila, Philippines.
 The JTWC designated it as 11W while the PAGASA gave it the local name Henry.
-As the system moved fast in a westward direction, the system gradually intensified and was declared a tropical storm on July 17, with the JMA naming it as Son-Tinh as its convective structure improved.
+As the system moved fast in a westward direction towards the Babuyan Islands, the system gradually intensified and was declared a tropical storm on July 17, with the JMA naming it as Son-Tinh as its convective structure improved.
 Thereafter, Son-Tinh slightly weakened as it neared Hainan Island while experiencing moderate shear.
 During the next day, however, Son-Tinh slightly intensified over the Gulf of Tonkin due to warm sea-surface temperatures before it made landfall on northern Vietnam.
 Both agencies issued their final warnings on Son-Tinh on July 19 as the system had weakened back into an area of low-pressure embedded into the monsoon.
 However, the JTWC continued to track the system's remnants for another two days before it dissipated.

+In Vietnam, the Thanh Hóa and Nghệ An provinces suffered the most damage, especially with the wake of the storm continuing to generate significant rainfall.
+It caused major flooding in Northern Vietnam and the capital city of Hanoi.
+35 people were killed, more than 5,000 houses, 82,000 hectare of crops, and 17,000 farm animals were either swept away, submerged, or otherwise destroyed.
+The storm has cut off access to several areas in the country and flood water covers several streets in the capital city.
+Economic losses were estimated to be ₫6.615 trillion (US$287 million).